-A beachfront property will always be in demand as the sun-seekers, holiday-makers, and property buyers flock to beachfront locations to purchase a bit of the Florida good life.
+A beachfront property will always be in demand as the sun-seekers, holiday-makers, and property buyers flock to beachfront locations to purchase a bit of the Sarasota good life.

-However, waterfront living doesn’t begin and end with the beach—much Floridian property is located on canals, rivers, and bays, which offer specific and desirable niche markets for people searching for particular lifestyles: be that fishing, birding, boating, kayaking, or simply being close to the calming properties of the water.
+However, waterfront living doesn’t begin and end with the beach — many of Sarasota’s houses and condos are located on canals, rivers, and bays, which offer specific and desirable niche markets for people searching for particular lifestyles: be that fishing, birding, boating, kayaking, or simply being close to the calming properties of the water.

 These properties each offer different lifestyles for buyers and holidaymakers and present different niche markets for rental income.

-Considerations to remember about waterfront property include that upkeep is significant and a cost to be factored in over and above what it regularly costs to maintain a home.
+Considerations to remember about waterfront real estate include that upkeep is significant and a cost to be factored in over and above what it regularly costs to maintain a home.
 Insurance can also be much higher for properties on the coast.